CarlyBurf/CarlyDev/README.md

 # CarlyDev
-Stuff
+- STUFF
-//Using this as a place to store, improve, implement and create my code.
+* Using this as a base to store ideas, code, templates and anything else I may find on my journey
+* Enjoy watching me grow, I hope to meet like-minded people along the way